 Residents can donate directly to the CTF or purchase a specialty CTF license plate for $25.00 annually; over and above regular registration fees.
 The entire CTF donation can be designated to a CTF License Plate Partner by providing their name or county on the check mailed to CTF or by choosing a partner during the online donation process.
 For more information, contact the Children’s Trust Fund office at ctf4kids.org.

 Children’s Trust Fund applications are available to any 501(c)3 or equivalent that meets eligibility criteria and serves St. Charles County children.
 Funds from the CTF’s License Plate Fund must be used to support, develop, implement and evaluate child abuse and neglect prevention programs and services in St. Charles County.
 Child abuse and neglect prevention programs are defined as any community-based educational, family support or resource program designated to prevent, alleviate or reduce the risk of child abuse or neglect in St. Charles County.
 Funds may not be used for treatment services.

-For additional information on Children’s Trust Fund Grant criteria, download the Children’s Trust Fund Application and Instructions.
+For additional information on Children’s Trust Fund Grant criteria or to apply, download the Children’s Trust Fund Application and Instructions.